rezin8/annoy-a-tron/README.md

 # The Annoy-a-tron

+This is a simple circuit using an Attiny85 (with socket), CR2032 Battery (with holder), and a piezo speaker on a piece of PCB about 1-1/4" square.

 The circuit is very straight forward.
 You just wire:

 - The positive end of the battery holder to the positive pin on the ATtiny85 (the solder tail).